Pakistani police arrest scores more Imran Khan supporters

 The arrests were the latest amid legal cases facing Khan, now opposition leader, since his ouster in a no-confidence vote in Parliament last April.
 The standoff between the 70-year-old former cricket player turned Islamist politician, and the government of his successor, Prime Minister Shahbaz Sharif, has turned increasingly violent.

 Monday’s arrests bring the total number of Khan’s followers detained in Islamabad to 198 since Saturday, when 59 were arrested in the Pakistani capital.
-Khan’s followers threw fire bombs and hurled rocks at the officers as riot police wielded batons and fired tear gas.
-More than than 50 officers were injured and a police checkpoint, several cars and motorcycles were torched.
+Khan’s followers threw firebombs and hurled rocks at the officers as riot police wielded batons and fired tear gas.
+More than 50 officers were injured and at a police checkpoint, several cars and motorcycles were torched.

+Also on Monday, police arrested Saddique Jan, a Pakistani TV anchor known for supporting Khan in Islamabad, his BOL TV station said.
+It was unclear on what charges police arrested Jan, who was nabbed from outside his office.
+His arrest drew condemnation from colleagues, politicians and human rights activists.

+A rocket struck a vehicle carrying Khan supporters in the northwest on Monday, killing Atif Munsif, a local leader from Khan’s party, and nine others, officials said.
+The attack happened in Abbottabad, a district in Khyber Pakhtunkhwa province, said Asghar Khan, a local police chief unrelated to the former prime minister.
+He said it was unclear who was behind the attack.

+Khan said Munsif’s political rivals were behind previous gun attacks on elders from his family.
+He said police were investigating.

+There was no immediate comment from Khan’s opposition Pakistan Tehreek-e-Insaf party, which is currently preparing for an upcoming election for a regional assembly in the northwest, where Khan is hugely popular.

-Also on Saturday, police stormed Khan’s residence in the eastern city of Lahore, arrested 61 suspects there and seized petrol bombs, weapons and ammunition after clashing with his supporters.
+Also on Saturday, police stormed Khan’s residence in the eastern city of Lahore, arrested 61 suspects there and seized Molotov cocktails, weapons and ammunition after clashing with his supporters.

 Khan was not at home, having traveled to Islamabad for the court appearance on charges he had sold state gifts received while in office and concealed assets.
 After he failed to appear before the Islamabad court, the judge postponed that hearing until March 30.